 Where the design community meets.

-Los Angeles Designer in LA Joined about 7 years ago
+Los Angeles Designer in LA Joined almost 9 years ago

 Designer-developer handoff is an anti-pattern.